Setting up your virtual plant

 Run your nio instance

-Add your local (running) instance to the System Designer
+Connect to your instance from the System Designer

-- Select your system from the grid of cards.
+- Select your system from the system tiles.

 [info] Do you want to continue?